Welcome to the Easy MTD help.

 Updating

 Easy MTD is occasionally updated to conform with HMRC Making Tax Digital requirements, to improve functionality and to fix issues.
-When an update is available, the Update Available window or the Critical Update Required window is opened when Easy MTD is launched.
-Access to an update can be gained from these windows or by clicking the Update option on the Options menu or the Update link on the Welcome page or Options page.
-Following this, and if an update is available, the Update Available window is opened.
+When an update is available, the Update Available window (see figure above) or the Critical Update Required window (see figure above) is opened when Easy MTD is launched.

 More: For further details about updating, refer to Getting Started > Launching > Update Available.